 Graduates from this course will be able to seek employment in Architectural Practices, Construction and development companies, and Local Planning Authorities.

-Accreditation will be sought from Royal Institute of British Architects (RIBA) and Architecture Registration Board (ARB)
+Accreditation is being sought from Royal Institute of British Architects (RIBA)

 All applicants will be required to attend an interview, where a portfolio of your work will be reviewed and you will have the opportunity to visit our excellent facilities.
 More information on what we expect from a portfolio can be found at http://www.wlv.ac.uk/about-us/our-schools-and-institutes/faculty-of-science-and-engineering/school-of-architecture-and-built-environment/portfolio-tips/